Nicanor008/cards-maker/README.md

 I even had no idea if there was such an app.
 I took out my phone and started googling.
 Yeah there were some solutions but not the way were thinking of.
 > You IT guys should think of this stuff man, or what are you even doing.

 It was funny the way he said but it was true.
-> Let's discuss over that next week bro.

 On the next few weeks, I spent my free time researching on the relevant solutions.
 Even though we never had time to catch up and discuss on the idea, I started doing the development of the API using NodeJS.

+## Tools
+- Node JS - API development
+- React JS - Frontend library
 > **Why NodeJS?** - I've been using NodeJS for a while on Restful API development.
 And since I was a sole developer then I had no option.
 Also, real time communication.
 [Cards Maker API documentation](https://cardsmaker.herokuapp.com/docs/)

 After I had good grasp of how the API was and ready for use on frontend, I started the frontend development using React library.